The Breaking Ice

-The Breaking Ice (燃冬) is a 2023 romantic drama film written and directed by Anthony Chen.
+The Breaking Ice (燃冬 (rán dōng, the burning winter)) is a 2023 romantic drama film written and directed by Anthony Chen.
 Starring Zhou Dongyu, Liu Haoran and Qu Chuxiao, the film was selected for the Un Certain Regard section of the 2023 Cannes Film Festival.
 It was selected as the Singaporean entry for the Best International Feature Film at the 96th Academy Awards.

-Synopsis
+Plot

 Haofeng, a quiet young man from Shanghai, has come to Yanji, a cold border city in northern China near North Korea, for the wedding of a friend.
 At the wedding, his old friends joke about his expensive watch, but he makes no big deal about its price.
 When he receives phone calls from a hospital about missing his psychiatric appointment, he insists that they have the wrong number.
 As he ponders at the edge of a balcony, he sees a tour bus arrive.

 Haofeng joins a local tour group, where he meets tour guide Nana, who is not satisfied with her job.
 Nana's friend Xiao, a local cook, asks her out to dinner.
 Nana asks if he is going to confess his love for her, which he awkwardly denies.
 Haofeng loses his cell phone and Nana decides to help him out.
 She invites him to dinner with Xiao.
 Xiao and Nana are fascinated by Haofeng's wealthy life working in finance in Shanghai, especially with both of their jobs impacted by the pandemic.
 After some drinks, Nana and Xiao convince Haofeng to dance.

 Haofeng misses his flight home the next day, so the three decide to go together for a ride in the countryside.
 Nana returns home drunk with Haofeng and they have sex.
 Haofeng discovers a scar on Nana's ankle, making Nana uncomfortable.
 In the morning, Xiao's younger cousin teases Xiao about his relationship with Nana.
 Xiao dismisses the conversation before telling him to study hard in school and not grow up to be like him.
 Xiao arrives at Nana's home and awkwardly meets Haofeng, then offers to show him around again.
 The three visit a bookstore, where Haofeng gets intrigued by depictions of the Changbai Mountains and Heaven Lake, while Nana lingers on a book about figure skating.
 Later at a nightclub, Haofeng tells Xiao and Nana to go dance as he stays in his seat and cries alone.
 Xiao tries to kiss Nana while dancing but fails.
 At the end of the night, they drunkenly plan a trip to see Heaven Lake.